caiowilson/ilia-nodejs-challenge/docs/architecture/executive-plan.md

 * Users supports registration + login (password-based) and emits `UserRegistered` events via RabbitMQ using an Outbox pattern.
 * Wallet consumes `UserRegistered` to provision exactly one wallet per user; all wallet endpoints are gated until provisioned, returning `503` + fixed `Retry-After: 2`.
 * JWT auth (HS256) on all private routes using env secret `JWT_PRIVATE_KEY=ILIACHALLENGE`; internal secret `INTERNAL_JWT_PRIVATE_KEY=ILIACHALLENGE_INTERNAL` available if needed.
-* Add basic rate limiting, minimal observability, CI, and changelog automation via `standard-version` (no vendor lock-in).
+* Add basic rate limiting, minimal observability, and changelog automation via `standard-version` (no vendor lock-in); CI is optional and not configured in this repo.

 2. Assumptions
-* “Admin user” is a seeded normal user (no admin role / no special privileges).
+* No admin role or seeded admin user is implemented; all access is self-only via `sub`.
 * Single currency (USD).
 Amounts stored as integer minor units (`amountMinor`) for correctness, despite “simple number” preference.
 * “Concurrency agnostic” means we won’t implement DB locking/idempotency for transactions; we accept that extreme concurrent debits could violate invariants (documented).
 * Event delivery is at-least-once; consumer must be idempotent.
 Exactly-once messaging is out of scope.